box/box-python-sdk-gen/docs/chunked_uploads.md

 - url `str`
   - URL of createFileUploadSessionCommit method
 - parts `List[UploadPart]`
-  - The list details for the uploaded parts
+  - The list details for the uploaded parts.
 - digest `str`
   - The [RFC3230][1] message digest of the whole file.
 Only SHA1 is supported.
 The SHA1 digest must be Base64 encoded.
 The format of this header is as `sha=BASE64_ENCODED_DIGEST`.
 [1]: https://tools.ietf.org/html/rfc3230
 - if_match `Optional[str]`